esa/nanosat-mo-framework/docs/source/sdk.rst

 Ground application examples
 ---------------------------
+In the folder `sdk/examples/ground <https://github.com/esa/nanosat-mo-framework/tree/master/sdk/examples/ground>`_ you will find several completely implemented ground applications which can run on ground and connect to remote NMF Apps.

+ESA has developed a generic M&C system which can already connect to any NMF App.
+This software is known as EUD4MO.

-The expected way to connect to OPS-SAT is through EUD4MO.
-However, if you just want to test your app locally without using the CTT you can write a fitting ground application which automates your testing process for you.
+If you just want to test your app locally without using the CTT you can write a fitting ground application which automates your testing process for you.
-For this, you can use the ground application examples which are located in the folder `sdk/examples/ground <https://github.com/esa/nanosat-mo-framework/tree/master/sdk/examples/ground>`_ as a starting point.

 The examples include: